 The best solution is to replace the plastic fitting with a metal part that will not leak and crack like the original.
 Continue reading to learn how to replace BMW water hose fitting yourself with the upgraded part.
 This is a recommended upgrade if you race your BMW or live in a city that frequently sees high temperatures.

+TIP!
 Note that BMW dealer may recommend that the thermostat hose needs to be replaced in order to fix this problem.
 When purchased from the dealer the broken part may come as one part with the hose.
 We could not verify if BMW sells only the outlet fitting.
-As you see in this guide, this problem can be fixed by replacing the defective part fitting and it is not necessary to replace the whole hose for the thermostat housing.
+As you see in this guide, this problem can be fixed by replacing the defective fitting and it is not necessary to replace the coolant.
 The hose should be replaced if it is leaking or damaged.

 We would recommend that you replace this part with the new aluminum design so that it will not fail like the original fitting did.
 The other advantage of the aluminum design over the OEM part is that the aluminum fitting has a larger diameter which improves the coolant flow.

 The fitting is mounted with two bolts and has a 1-inch diameter.
 The hose connects the coolant thermostat housing hose at the front of the engine.